dunksjunk/ad-auth/README.md

 ## About Dunk's Junk

 Most things I publish are tools and routines I use on various projects myself.
-Many of the offerings out there just don't always fit what I'm doing, or have other problems.
+Where there may be many other versions, I put out one that works for me better, or so I can learn.
+I'm putting these projects out there for the public so add another possible tool, or as a learning object.

+If you can find a better way of doing something, I'm all ears and will give careful consideration to whatever suggestions come by.

-I just want to make good, solid, simple tools that are easy to set up and use quickly.
-Just enough flexibility to fit well, but not so much that the tool gets bloated.
+I just want to make good, solid, and simple tools that are easy to set up and use quickly.
+Just enough flexibility to fit well, but not so much that the tool itself gets bloated.

 ## Credits